senorprogrammer/hammerspoon_init/README.md

 ## Features

 ### DNS Menu
-* Displays the current DNS server settings in the menubar (useful in conjunction with [sdns](https://github.com/senorprogrammer/sdns))
+Displays the current DNS server settings in the menubar (useful in conjunction with [sdns](https://github.com/senorprogrammer/sdns))

+### File Deleter
+A script to delete `.bash-history` and `.zsh-history` files.

+* `Cmd-Alt-Ctrl-d` : delete the files

 ### Hammerspoon Development
-* A script to automatically reload the Hammerspoon configuration whenever a file in the `.hammerspoon` dir changes
+A script to automatically reload the Hammerspoon configuration whenever a file in the `.hammerspoon` dir changes

 ### iTunes Control
 * `Alt-Ctrl-Space` : play/pause